Shimoniarora/AtliQ-Business-Insight-360/README.md

 - **DAX Formulas Integration:**
 Implementing over 40 DAX formulas for calculated columns.
-Verifying column accuracy in MySQL or Excel files.

 - **Optimization for Report Efficiency:**
 Streamlining the report to reduce file size, a crucial step for seamless sharing and user accessibility.